Extension of vector-valued functions and sequence space representation: Introduction

 \section{Introduction}

 We study the problem of extending vector-valued functions via the existence of weak extensions.
 The precise description of this problem reads as follows.
-Let $E$ be a locally convex Hausdorff space over the field $\K$ of real or complex numbers and $\FV:=\mathcal{FV}(\Omega,\mathbb{K})$ a locally convex Hausdorff space of $\K$-valued functions on a set $\Omega$ such that the topology is induced by a family of weights $\mathcal{V}$.
-Suppose that there is a locally convex Hausdorff space $\FVE$ of $E$-valued functions on $\Omega$ such that the map
+Let $E$ be a locally convex Hausdorff space over the field $\K$ of real or complex numbers and $\F:=\mathcal{F}(\Omega,\K)$ a locally convex Hausdorff space of $\K$-valued functions on a set $\Omega$.
+Suppose that the point evaluations $\delta_{x}$ belong to the dual $\F'$ for every $x\in\Omega$ and that there is a locally convex Hausdorff space $\FE$ of $E$-valued functions on $\Omega$ such that the map

-is a linear topological isomorphism into, i.e.\ to its range, where $\FV\varepsilon E:=L_{e}(\FV_{\kappa}',E)$ is Schwartz' $\varepsilon$-product and $\delta_{x}$ the point-evaluation functional at $x\in\Omega$ on $\FV$.
-The space $\FV\varepsilon E$ can be considered as a linearisation of (a subspace of) $\FVE$.
+is a linear topological isomorphism into, i.e.\ to its range, where the space of continuous linear operators $\F\varepsilon E:=L_{e}(\F_{\kappa}',E)$ is Schwartz' $\varepsilon$-product.
+The space $\F\varepsilon E$ can be considered as a linearisation of (a subspace of) $\FE$.
 Linearisations basing on the Dixmier-Ng theorem were used by Bonet, Doma\'nski and Lindstr\"{o}m in \cite[Lemma 10, p.\ 243]{BonDomLind2001} resp.\ Laitila and Tylli in \cite[Lemma 5.2, p.\ 14]{Laitila2006} to describe the space of weakly holomorphic resp.\ harmonic functions on the unit disc $\Omega=\D\subset\C$ with values in a (complex) Banach space $E$.

 \begin{que} Let $\Lambda$ be a subset of $\Omega$ and $G$ a linear subspace of $E'$.
-Let $f\colon\Lambda\to E$ be such that for every $e'\in G$, the function $e'\circ f\colon\Lambda\to \K$ has an extension in $\FV$.
-When is there an extension $F\in\FVE$ of $f$, i.e.\ $F_{\mid \Lambda}=f$\ ? \end{que}
+Let $f\colon\Lambda\to E$ be such that for every $e'\in G$, the function $e'\circ f\colon\Lambda\to \K$ has an extension in $\F$.
+When is there an extension $F\in\FE$ of $f$, i.e.\ $F_{\mid \Lambda}=f$\ ? \end{que}